-· Default: on
+· Default: True

-9.11.41 job.run.result.xunit.job_name
+9.12.51 job.run.result.xunit.job name

 Override the reported job name.
 By default uses the Avocado job name which is always unique.
 This is useful for reporting in Jenkins as it only evaluates first-failure from jobs of the same name.